$0 Colorado Foster Care Quick-Start Checklist

 Best Colorado Foster Care Resource for Kinship Caregivers: What You Need in the First 72 Hours

 If a family member's child has just been removed by Colorado DHS, you are not beginning a foster care research project.
 You are in a crisis, and the county caseworker is asking you right now whether you can take the child.
-You have 24 to 72 hours to demonstrate that you are a viable placement option before the child goes to a stranger's home.
+An emergency placement may last 24 to 72 hours while the county seeks kin or a longer-term option.
 The resource you need in that window is not a state website or a Facebook group.
-You need a document that tells you exactly what Colorado's kinship licensing pathway requires, what you can do immediately, and what your legal options are.
+You need a document that tells you what Colorado's kinship licensing pathway requires, what you can do immediately, and what your legal options are.

 This post explains what the kinship fast-track looks like in Colorado, what resources are actually useful in that compressed timeline, and what to look for in a licensed kinship caregiver guide that covers the specifics — not the generic national overview.